• Skip to primary navigation

 Storing: Keep any leftovers in an airtight container in the refrigerator.
 They will stay fresh and tasty for up to 3-4 days.

-Reheating: For reheating, thaw frozen dishes in the refrigerator overnight, then warm them in a preheated 350°F oven.
-Cover with foil to prevent drying and heat for about 20-25 minutes or until thoroughly warm.
-If reheating from the fridge, reduce the time as needed.
+Reheating: For reheating, warm them in a preheated 350°F oven.
+Cover with foil to prevent drying and heat for about 15-20 minutes or until thoroughly warm.

 Recipe